pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-29-essaouira.md

 The port of Essaouira is also inexplicably expensive: 270 dirham (€ 27) for a night, that's almost double the rate of other Moroccan marinas.
 And it has nothing: no docks, no showers or toilets, no wifi, nothing, just a lot of people angling for baksheesh.
 I was not surprised to learn that a boat of Brazilians left just the week before without paying.
 If you're a cruiser thinking about going to Essaouira, think twice or try to anchor in the bay.
 Agadir is also probably a better choice.

 When we got back to the boat, we discovered that a heavy steel French ketch had moored alongside Vite & Rêves.
-During the night a leftover swell came into the harbor and put our mooring lines, that now had to bear this extra weight, under a lot of stress.
+During the night a leftover swell came into the harbor and put our {{% explain "mooring lines" "lines that ties the boat to something solid" %}}, that now had to bear this extra weight, under a lot of stress.
 I got up twice to readjust the lines.
 We felt like Vite & Rêves was being quartered and were happy to leave in the morning.

 Canary islands, here we come!